Here are answers to our most frequently asked questions.

 Yes, some of our wines are occasionally bottled in magnums (2 regular bottles capacity) but we can also bottle much larger bottles, up to Imperial size (6 bottles capacity) by special request.
 The larger bottle can be engraved, and should be opened after several years of aging to celebrate a very special occasion.

 Don Crank III has 19 years of experience making high end Pinot Noir.
 Starting at Panther Creek Cellars and Montinore Estate, plus a temporary stint as a brewer at Golden Valley Brewers, he later became Head Winemaker Master at Willamette Valley Vineyards, and more recently Red Winemaker for A to Z Wineworks.
-He listens to Jazz on his old fashioned LP player while he makes our wines.
+He listens to Jazz on his old-fashioned record player while he makes our wines.
 He's probably also addicted to espresso (like Claudio), but will probably deny it if you ask.

 Do you do events or Weddings?